Skip to main content

 Abhimanyu let go of her hand.
 He walked up to the balcony.
 She walked up behind him.
 "Arya..."

-" You should get some sleep, Princess, we have a long journey to make tomorrow"
+" You should get some sleep, Princess.
+We have a long journey to make tomorrow"

 " Arya..."

-" What is it Uttara?"
+" What is it, Uttara?"

 " I am in love with you, you are my protector, my life, my family..."
 She looked away and blushed...
 He held her close and whispered...

-" I promise you the best life in the world princess.
+" I promise you the best life in the world, princess.
 I will love and honour you like no other in the world."

 The night gave way to sunlight as they stood on the Balcony.

 Their eyes filled with hopes and dreams of a bright future.
-Only if the sixteen-year-old teenage boy and his fifteen-year-old Bride knew what lay ahead of them...
+Only if the sixteen-year-old boy and his fifteen-year-old Bride knew what lay ahead of them...

 Popular posts from this blog